Catholic Social Profiles

 - Carrying out and reporting the results of the National Count of Attendance (2001, 2006, 2011 and 2016).

 - Providing assistance to dioceses, Catholic Education Offices and other Catholic agencies in the understanding and use of NCLS and Census data.

 - Providing research and pastoral planning consultancy services to dioceses and Catholic agencies.

 We also undertake additional projects from time to time.
-At present, these additional projects include
+These additional projects include

 - ‘Building Stronger Parishes’ (2009 – 2015)

-- Australian Catholic Mapping Online (currently in operation in association with Catholic Education Office, Melbourne)
+- Australian Catholic Mapping Online (currently in operation)

 - ‘Catholics Who Have Ceased Attending Mass’ (2007)